blues/app-accelerators/01-indoor-floor-level-tracker/web-app/README.md

 Blues reference web apps need access to your Notehub project in order to access the Notehub API.
 An access token is used to authenticate the app.

-To find retrieve an authentication token, execute the following command in your terminal, replacing `YOUR_NOTEHUB_EMAIL` & `NOTEHUB_PASSWORD` with your own values.
+To retrieve an authentication token, execute the following command in your terminal, replacing `YOUR_NOTEHUB_EMAIL` & `NOTEHUB_PASSWORD` with your own values.

 ```